A Guide To Creating Your Own T-Shirt Line

 I decided to shots of me wearing the t-shirts as well as shots of them in a ‘beachy’ setting and honestly, I am so proud of how they turned out!
 I would 100% recommend getting professional photos done if your budget will allow it because it not only makes your product photography stand out, but it gives you lots of work with when it comes to marketing.

-If you’re looking to hire a photographer for your t-shirt collection and you’re in the UK, I highly recommend working with Kaye!
+If you’re looking to hire a photographer when you’re creating your own t-shirt line and you’re in the UK, I highly recommend working with Kaye!

 Find The Best Shipping Options